MustafaAwny/Disaster-Response-Pipeline/README.md

 This project aims at analyzing disaster messages using ETL, ML and NLP pipeline.

-Th project consists of 3 phrases:
+The project consists of 3 phases:

 1- Extracting, transforming and loading the data, then, preprocessing data to be ready for the modeling phase.